Rita Farrell, Lead Forensic Interview Specialist

 Professionals charged with interviewing children for alleged abuse are likely to encounter children with developmental disabilities or other special needs.
 In this presentation, rates of victimization of children with special needs are provided, factors that increase risk of abuse for children with disabilities are discussed, children’s abilities to recount information are described, and strategies for the interview process are covered.
 Topics related to the interview include the importance of data-gathering before the interview, techniques to accommodate for particular disabilities during the interview, and suggestions to continue to address the child’s needs after the interview is complete.

-Due to the recent move of all NCPTC and JWRC programs to the Zero Abuse Project, we are currently conducting a re-organization of our On-Demand Webinar platform.
-We anticipate being able to re-launch this valuable educational resource by the end of March.
-Please check back later this month.
+Due to the recent move of all NCPTC and JWRC programs to the Zero Abuse Project, we are currently conducting a re-organization of our On-Demand Training platform and some training may not be available.
+Please check back later or Contact Us.